Dirkv12/BFB-Project-Demo/README.md

 Mia Linde - u22508172<br>
 # Important information and instructions
  Node.js and python needs to be installed for project to run and open browser and project must be run from dev-start.ps1 in VS Code.<br>
- The Poweshell, Chrome Debugger, CSS Peak, JavaScript, Run in Powershell and the Live Server extensions are required.<br>
+ The Powershell, Chrome Debugger, CSS Peak, JavaScript, Run in Powershell and the Live Server extensions are required.<br>
  Use skip login button on home page.<br>